 In Year 9, parents are invited to an options evening where they are informed of the option choices and have time to talk to subject teachers.
-This is followed by a parents evening.
-Parents are invited to speak to the Deputy Headteacher at any time about the pathway their child is on.
+This is followed by a parents' evening.
 The options booklet is published on the school website with key dates.